Assassination Attempts on Napoleon Bonaparte

 Plot of the rue Saint-Nicaise (Infernal machine), 1800

 The best-known assassination attempt against Napoleon occurred in Paris on the evening of December 24, 1800.
 Napoleon was heading to the opera to see Joseph Haydn’s oratorio The Creation when a cart exploded in the street shortly after his carriage had passed.

 The attack was carried out by royalists linked to the Chouan leader Georges Cadoudal, who was in the pay of the British government.
-The conspirators bought a horse and cart from a Parisian grain dealer, attached a large wine cask to the cart, and loaded the cask with shrapnel and gunpowder.
+The conspirators bought a horse and cart from a Parisian grain dealer.
+They attached a large wine cask to the cart, and loaded the cask with shrapnel and gunpowder.
 They drove this “infernal machine” to Rue Saint-Nicaise (which no longer exists), near the intersection with Rue Saint-Honoré, on Napoleon’s route to the opera.
 One of the plotters paid 14-year-old Marianne Peusol, whose mother sold buns nearby, twelve sous to hold the horse and guard the cart while the would-be assassin stood at some distance with the fuse.